-Microshelves have been outlined on the blog with some previous articles already, it is the concept where the supply and demand come very closely together usually being the result of large player unloading or accumulating position at a very specific price level.
-The price tightens into a tiny shelf, which could be the size of bid/ask spread or wider, depending on the liquidity and spreads on the asset.
+Microshelves have been outlined on the blog with some previous articles already; it is the concept where the supply and demand come very close together, usually being the result of large player unloading or accumulating position at a particular price level.
+The price tightens into a tiny shelf, which could be the size of bid/ask spread or broader, depending on the liquidity and spreads on the asset.

-Ideally, the accumulation would have micro shelf right at the key rotation level, where the large bidder steps up and absorbs all the remaining supply at the shelf level, this is where a trader can join the long side with tighter risk and wider RR on a potential trade, risking just under the micro shelf lows.
+Ideally, the accumulation would have a micro shelf right at the critical rotation level, where the large bidder steps up and absorbs all the remaining supply at the shelf level; this is where a trader can join the long side with tighter risk and wider RR on a potential trade, risking just under the micro shelf lows.

 Example of such accumulation rotation with shelf at key rotation level on XRP / ripple.

 Another example of accumulation with smaller and less expressive shelf, but non the less on ONT coin:

 Not all accumulations will have shelves present, but those that do offer better opportunities.

 As noted many times before, entry approaches are only my suggestions, and they as well align well with my personality but they might not be the right answer for any other trader.
 This means it is always better for a trader to research and seek if a potential adjusted entry approach could be found for accumulation, which would perform over a large sample base of plays, suiting better to this specific traders' personality.
 There are no black and white right and wrong answers in trading, many rules in trading can be bent if the right welding tools are used and the edge over the long run is not damaged.

 1.Long small ahead of potential rotation at demand level.

 2.Long 70% size at rotation confirmation.